erroronline1/qualitymanagement/readme.md

 * i'd recommend an educated access-management. it may be a good idea to store docm-templates in a folder with restricted access to qm-managers, deputies and ceo, while access to pdfs and the assistant application should be granted for everyone.
 * before implementing this system to your company make sure your decisions for documenting the system itself are reliable (e.g. rows and columns in the list of documents in force in dependency to the vba-macro within the self registering docm-files). otherwise you might have to change a lot of code in a lot of documents. this isn't fun.
 * the assistant is designed to hopefully seamlessly transition into windows 10 fluent design that is still to come to my company as time of writing. styling and icon set was selected with this intention. i don't want to collide with foreign rights and hope this will be recognized as the reverence it is intended to be.

-# but i am no programmer!
-to customize this software to your needs it is definitely neccessary to have someone change values within the vba-macros as well as the javascript configuration files. you might at least know someone who does this as a hobby and is happy to do that for you for a couple of drinks. or after these... if you are worried your coding employee leaves, at least the assistant can be maintained by any webdeveloper/webdeveloping agency that knows javascript. also there is no need of compiling since all source codes are openly accessible.

 # disclaimer
 use at your own responsibility. as this system is or has been in real use with me being responsible, i did my best to make everything flawless. i also tried to make the documentation and comments as meaningful as i could. als always there might be parts that once seemed to be self-explanatory so a little bit of advanced javascript skills might come in handy.